HEMANTH-1508/CURRENCY-EXCHANGER/README.md

 2. **Select Currency**

-   - Choose the currency to update from the dropdown list.
+   - Choose the currency to update from the from currency dropdown list.

 3. **Update Rate**